Can You Register Your Car Without Insurance?

 Do You Need Proof of Insurance to Register a Car: Bottom Line

 Most states require insurance that meets minimum coverage levels to register your vehicle.
-However, seven states allow registration without insurance.
-Know your state's rules to stay compliant and drive legally.
+But seven states allow registration without insurance.
+To know your state's specific rules and ensure you stay compliant and drive legally, verify the latest requirements on your state motor vehicle department’s website.

 Can You Register a Car Without Insurance: FAQ